TIDEConsortium/.github/profile/README.md

 ## Contact

-Christopher Cederroth, Coordinating Investigator University of Tübingen — [add email]
+Christopher Cederroth, Coordinating Investigator University of Tübingen — [christopher.cederroth[@]uni-tuebingen.de]

 ## Citation

-Please cite the relevant publication and the repository DOI.
-Each repository is archived on Zenodo at release.
+Vanneste S, Yasoda-Mohan A, Chen F, et alObjective data-driven personalised approach to diagnosis of chronic tinnitus: the Tinnitus Detection (TIDE) project – protocol for the identification and validation of a biomarker for tinnitus.
+BMJ Open 2026;16:e112788. doi: 10.1136/bmjopen-2025-112788